Header

 Application

-Please complete the application form for the writing retreat and submit it as PDF viaUZH Selectus Writing Retreats by 20 February.
-You will need to discuss this with your doctoral coordinator first.
-Should you have any questions, please contact your doctoral coordinator.
+Please complete the application form for the writing retreat (DOCX, 152 KB) (DOCX, 152 KB) and submit it as PDF viaUZH Selectus Writing Retreats by 20 February

 Budget Items Eligible for Funding